(Revised February 15, 2018)

 b.
 Members of the Board of Directors may serve up to three consecutive terms in a non-officer position.

 c.
 A nominating committee shall present a slate of candidates for open Director positions at the Annual meeting.
 Nominations from the floor shall also be accepted.

 a.
 Vacancies in the positions of at-large Director or past President shall be filled by appointment by the Board of Directors until the next scheduled Annual meeting.
 At that time candidates shall be nominated and elected to fill any further unexpired term for the position in which the vacancy occurred.

 b.
 A vacancy in the position of past-President due to an incumbent President being elected for a second term and the past-President resigning shall be filled by nominating and electing a sixth at-large director for a two year term.

 SECTION 4.
 Duties.

-- The Board of Directors shall have the authority to employ or contract for an Administrative Secretary to manage the day to day activities of the Association as outlined in Article VIII.
+b.
+The Board of Directors shall have the authority to employ or contract for an Executive Director to manage the day-to-day activities of the Association as outlined in Article VIII.

 SECTION 5.
 Meetings.

 a.
 The Board of Directors shall have four regular meetings per year at a time and place designated by the Board of Directors.
 The Board may also meet upon the call of the President or by petition of any three Directors, at a time and place designated by the President.

 b.
 The Board of Directors will be notified ten days in advance of each board of directors meeting.